Upgrading an Irrigation District Water Treatment Plant’s Control System

 - Partnership – Installation of new Ethernet and Fiber Optic infrastructure

-- The customer self-performed the following work under the guidance and direction of E Tech Group
+- The client self-performed the following work under the guidance and direction of E Tech Group

 - Installed conduit needed for the new network infrastructure.